autopulated/dynamodm/readme.md

        b: { $between: [123, 234] } // the .b field must be the GSI sort key
    }
    ```
- * `$begins` Find items where the specified field has a value greater than or
+ * `$begins` Find items where the specified field (which must be a string type)
-   equal to the first value, and less than or equal to the second value
+   begins with the specified prefix.
    ```js
    {
        a: "some value", // the .a field must be the GSI hash key